-Autumn (September through November) is the perfect time to visit Turkey because the high season has come to an end and swimming is still possible until mid-October.
-From serene beaches to beautiful forests where the leaves are turning yellow, check out the best spots for a very relaxed vacation.
+September to November is the perfect time to visit Turkey because the high season has come to an end, yet swimming is still possible until mid-October.
+From serene beaches to beautiful forests where the leaves are turning yellow, check out these best spots for a relaxing vacation.

-Usually a tourist hotspot, in the fall, Fethiye becomes a more laidback destination with more locals than tourists.
-Hire a car and take a road trip from Göcek to Kaş to discover all the beautiful Aegean coves and historic sights such as Kalkan, Kabak, Patara, Xanthos, Letoon, Dalyan, and Kaunos.
-If you’re more on the active side, hike the famous Lycian Trail during the Fall’s moderate temperatures.
+Usually a tourist hotspot, Fethiye becomes a more laidback destination in autumn, with more locals than tourists.
+Hire a car, and take a road trip from Göcek to Kaş to discover all the beautiful Aegean coves and historic sights, such as Kalkan, Kabak, Patara, Xanthos, Letoon, Dalyan and Kaunos.
+If you’re more on the active side, hike the famous Lycian Way during the moderate autumn temperatures.

 You’ll feel like you’ve been transported to another world when you spend a few days among the ancient stone houses of Mardin’s old town.
-In autumn you won’t likely come across any tourists and can really take in the local culture including the amazing local cuisine.
+In autumn, you won’t likely come across any tourists and can really take in the culture, including the amazing local cuisine.

-September is the perfect time to visit Bozcaada because of grape harvesting at the island’s famous vineyards.
-The island is also devoid of its usual summer energy and becomes a serene destination in the fall where you can dine on excellent Aegean cuisine.
+September is the perfect time to visit Bozcaada because of grape harvesting at the famous vineyards on the island.
+The island is also devoid of its usual summer energy and becomes a serene destination in autumn, where you can dine on excellent Aegean cuisine.

-Much overlooked, Mersin is actually surrounded by more than 108km of natural beaches, which mean there are plenty of remote beaches to discover.
-Mersin is also famous for its many historic sights including the Alahan Monastery, Maiden Castle, Caves of Heaven and Hell, Soli Pompeipolis, Adamkayalar, Kanlıdivane, Anemurium Antique City and Cleopatra’s Gate.
+Much overlooked, Mersin is actually surrounded by more than 108km (67mi) of natural beaches, which means there are plenty of remote beaches to discover.
+Mersin is also famous for its many historic sights, including the Alahan Monastery, Maiden Castle, Caves of Heaven and Hell, Soli Pompeipolis, Adamkayalar, Kanlıdivane, Anemurium Ancient City and Cleopatra’s Gate.

-A definite stop for history enthusiasts, the old village of Behramkale and the 3,000-year-old town of Assos transports visitors to another section in time.
-Enjoy the local Aegean cuisine and explore the historic ruins.
+A definite stop for history enthusiasts, the old village of Behramkale and the 3,000-year-old town of Assos transport visitors back to another time.
+Enjoy the local Aegean cuisine, and explore the historic ruins.

-One of Turkey’s most popular tourists destinations becomes very serene in the fall, especially when the season’s colors really highlight the mystical fairy chimneys.
-Make sure to book an air balloon ride to really take in the view before you explore the area with a rewarding hike or bike tour.
+Cappadocia, one of the most popular tourists destinations in Turkey, becomes very serene in autumn, especially when the season’s colours really highlight the mystical fairy chimneys.
+Make sure to book a hot-air balloon ride to really take in the view before you explore the area with a rewarding hike or bike tour.

-Turkey’s Black Sea region is known for its stunning natural landscapes and in the fall it’s exceptionally beautiful.
-Gaze at the Kaçkar mountains from one of Artvin’s many mountain villages and make sure to get active and hike around the province.
+Turkey’s Black Sea region is known for its stunning natural landscapes, and, in autumn, it’s exceptionally beautiful.
+Gaze at the Kaçkar Mountains from one of the many mountain villages in Artvin, and make sure to get active and hike around the province.

-One of the Muğla province’s most untouched areas, Datça is for nature lovers and in the fall it is especially calm.
-Go swimming at one of the many remote beaches, wander through Datça’s beautiful old town, and back in inner peace.
+One of the most untouched areas in the Muğla Province, Datça is a great destination for nature lovers, and, in autumn, it is especially calm.
+Go swimming at one of the many remote beaches, wander through Datça’s beautiful old town, and find your inner peace.

-Turkey’s largest island is one of the best places to really get away from it all, especially in the fall when the tourists are gone.
-Get lost among the historic villages, go swimming at one of the many beaches, and enjoy some exceptional food while you enjoy the last days of warm weather.
+The largest island in Turkey is one of the best places to really get away from it all, especially in autumn, when the tourists are gone.
+Get lost among the historic villages, go swimming at one of the many beaches, and enjoy some exceptional food while you take in the last days of warm weather.